leVirve/frequests/README.rst

-GRequests: Asyncronous Requests
+FRequests: Asyncronous Requests
 ===============================

-GRequests allows you to use Requests with Gevent to make asyncronous HTTP Requests easily.
+FRequests allows you to use Requests with futures to make asyncronous HTTP Requests easily.